 storytelling + spoken word

-Young Audiences of Houston offers diverse arts-in-education performance programming for PK-12 students in an assembly setting.
-These innovative and culturally diverse programs introduce students to the arts through a balance of demonstration and student interaction through the highest quality artistry.
+Young Audiences of Houston offers diverse arts-in-education performance programming for PK-12 participants in an assembly setting.
+These innovative and culturally diverse programs introduce participants to the arts through a balance of demonstration and student interaction through the highest quality artistry.
 Each performance program is aligned with the Texas state curricula and offers curriculum ties, classroom activities and discussion ideas, extension activities, program goals, objectives, vocabulary words, and teacher resources.
 All performances are 45 minutes.

 Below you'll find information about: